 Fill the jar with oil, then add your floating wick.

-- You can also use a piece of an old candle’s wick when the original one burns up.
+- You can also use a piece of an old candle’s wick for a replacement when the original one burns up.

 Update: One of my readers asked if they could use artificial materials.
 I haven’t tried it but as long as you keep them below the flame I think they would work.
 And, you may not have a bacteria problem when adding water.